 BOOK: Anne Frank Remembered

-STORY: Anne Frank is known for writing her (now best-selling) diary in a secret annex.
-Although she did not survive the Holocaust (she died in Bergen-Belsen), Frank’s father survived and he published her diary.
-Gies was one of the Frank family’s many helpers.
+STORY: Anne Frank is known for writing her (now best-selling) diary while hiding from the Nazis.
+Although she did not survive the Holocaust, her father survived and he published her diary.
+Miep Gies was one of the Frank family’s many helpers.
 In 1933 she worked for Anne’s father, Otto, and became a close family friend.
 She kept Anne’s diary, although she never read it until she turned them over to Otto Frank.

 MOVIE: The Pianist (Oscar Winner)